-Course readings will be assigned by individual professors on a weekly basis and will be available either though the course OWL site or from the instructors.
-Students will be expected to read widely around assigned readings and to demonstrate initiative in researching literature and identifying appropriate readings.
-Professors will be happy to advise upon suitability of identified literature.
+Course readings will be assigned by on a weekly basis and will be available either though the course OWL site or Western Libraries.
+Students should also read widely around assigned readings and are expected to demonstrate initiative in researching literature and identifying appropriate readings.
+I will be happy to advise upon suitability of identified literature.